 Using Microsoft Publisher students will familiarize themselves with the program and their capabilities.
 Students will also design, format and present a variety of documents to effectively communicate for academic, personal and professional projects.
 They will start at the beginning and work their way through to cover everything from opening a new publisher document, learn how to enhance simple documents, learn how to create brochures and other business material, learn how to highlight important facts or add other elements.
 Microsoft Publisher provides a source of templates, tips and layout ideas that will be introduced throughout different projects in the course.
 By the end of this course you will be able to create material ready for a professional presentation.
-Please note that if we are in a remote/hybrid schedule, the course will incorporate Google Draw, Docs and Slides.
+If you have taken Desktop Publishing previously you cannot enroll in this course.

-514INTRODUCTION TO BUSINESS
+514 INTRODUCTION TO BUSINESS